Trove newspaper & gazette harvester

 Your harvested data¶

-The harvester saves your results inside this directory.
-There will be at least two files created for each harvest:
+There will be at least three files created for each harvest:

-file is a plain text CSV (Comma Separated Values) file.
+contains details of all the harvested articles in a plain text CSV (Comma Separated Values) file.
 You can open it with any spreadsheet program.
-The details recorded for each article are:

 article_id